hirosystems/docs/docs/clarinet/how-to-guides/how-to-test-contract.md

 title: Test Contract
 ---

-Clarinet testing supports [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development), where your blockchain application requirements are converted to test cases.
+Clarinet supports automatic testing, where your blockchain application requirements can be converted to test cases.
 Clarinet comes with a testing harness based on Deno that applies the unit tests you write in TypeScript to your smart contracts.

 ## Clarity contracts and unit tests